ElenaSj/bikeapp/README.md

 * Option 2, use the Bikeapp Populate
   * Have your bike journey and station data files stored somewhere on your machine.
   * Navigate to **bikeapp/populate/src/main/resources** and modify the **application.properties** file to match your database config.
-  * On Command Prompt, cd to bikeapp/populate and run the following command: `mvnw spring-boot:run`
+  * On Command Prompt, cd to bikeapp/populate and run the following command:<br> `mvnw spring-boot:run`
   * The app will query if you want to create database tables for journeys and bikestations.
 Answer yes if you don't have them already.
   * The app will query what kind of data you want to import.
 Answer "station" for bike stations and "journey" for bike journeys.
   * The app will query the path to your data file. **NB!** Importing large files takes some time, please bear with me.